 Is the right person in possession of the badge?

 Determining whether the correct individual holds the badge poses a challenge.
-Specifically, when a badge is scanned at a reader for entry into a secure facility with specific access permissions, security professionals cannot definitively determine whether the badge aligns with the person who presented it.
+When a badge is scanned for entry into a secure facility, security personnel cannot confirm if it belongs to the person presenting it.
 Unfortunately, this verification is not possible without employing additional tools.

-Instances of workers exchanging or scanning a co-worker’s badge are not uncommon, presenting a genuine concern—particularly when the access control system is utilized for tracking work hours (time and attendance).
+Workers exchanging or scanning a co-worker’s badge is not uncommon and presents a genuine concern, particularly when the access control system is utilized for tracking work hours (time and attendance).
 Additionally, the risk exists that a lost badge could be discovered by someone with malicious intent, allowing unauthorized access to a facility.

 What about tailgating?

 Let’s consider the phenomenon of tailgating or piggybacking—an infringement on physical security where an unauthorized person gains access to a secured facility by following an authorized individual.
 Essentially, a worker scans their badge to open a door and accesses the facility, but then holds the door open for others to enter without proper authorization.
-While the act of holding doors open for others may seem courteous, tailgating poses a significant security concern as it undermines the established security mechanisms and processes designed to maintain the workplace’s security.
+While the act of holding doors open for others may seem courteous, tailgating poses a significant security concern as it undermines the established security protocols in place to ensure workplace safety.

-Regrettably, numerous sites have back exit doors that do not require badging to exit, potentially leading to inaccuracies in the tally.
+Regrettably, numerous sites have back exit doors that do not require badging to exit, potentially leading to inaccuracies in the occupancy count.
 This becomes particularly significant in ensuring the safety of employees in an evacuation and emergency mustering.
-The absence of this information may leave safety professionals, such as Evacuation Wardens, Fire Wardens, Floor Wardens, Emergency Managers, Evacuation Managers, Evacuation Officers, or Crisis Managers, uncertain about whether everyone has indeed evacuated a facility during a fire or other emergency event and accounted for as safe.
+The absence of this information may leave safety professionals, such as Fire Wardens, Emergency Managers, Evacuation Officers, or Crisis Managers, uncertain about whether everyone has indeed evacuated a facility during a fire or other emergency event and accounted for as safe.

 These gaps present a significant challenge for businesses on various fronts.
 From a physical security perspective, the ability to control access to the premises diminishes.
-Instances of borrowing a badge or tailgating to enter another workspace for purposes like checking out equipment, using the bathroom, enjoying lunch at a superior cafeteria, or simply exploring a secured area become concerning.
+Borrowing a badge or tailgating to enter another workspace to check out equipment, use the bathroom, enjoy lunch at a superior cafeteria, or explore a secured area raises concern.

 The situation escalates when someone intends to steal equipment, intellectual property, or trade secrets.
 Once an unauthorized entry breaches the perimeter, the potential damage is considerable.
 The intruder gains unrestricted access to secured workspaces, and guards face challenges in swiftly verifying permissions, exacerbating the security risks.

 Explore the capabilities of XPressEntry handheld badge and biometric readers from Telaeris, the handheld solution for access control systems.
-XPressEntry is a powerful tool offering exceptional flexibility to empower safety and security professionals enhancing access control systems and encompasses all the functionalities described earlier.
+XPressEntry is a powerful tool that offers exceptional flexibility and encompasses all the functionalities previously described.

-XPressEntry handheld readers proudly lead the industry with the most access control integrations and proudly lead the industry with the broadest support for badge technologies plus biometrics.
+Additionally, XPressEntry handheld readers proudly lead the industry with the most access control integrations and the broadest support for badge technologies and biometrics.

 CONTACT US for more information and a demo.